PLENARY SPEAKERS

 Details

+Abstract: This talk will explore the challenge of solving algebraic equations over finite fields.
+This fundamental problem is growing in significance due to its critical applications in coding theory and cryptography.
+Addressing this problem from theoretical and practical perspectives is essential for advancing these fields.
 Traditionally, research has focused on determining the number of solutions for specific equations rather than explicitly deriving all possible solutions.
-While this approach has sufficed to particular applications in cryptographic function theory, a deeper understanding is necessary to achieve more comprehensive results.
+While this approach has sufficed for particular applications in cryptographic function theory, a deeper understanding is necessary to achieve more comprehensive results.
 Expanding the toolkit for solving equations over finite fields will provide valuable resources for theorists, cryptographers, and coding theorists.
+We will begin by outlining our primary motivations before highlighting significant recent advancements in solving key algebraic equations over finite fields.
+We will then discuss the underlying methodologies and mathematical concepts that drive these developments and their impact on symmetric cryptography and coding theory.

 INVITED SPEAKERS